 The fun continues...choose your next NiN Training Pathway!
-We recommend Sui/Water.
+We recommend Sui/Water or Escrima.

-If you have completed the Knife Safety Path and NiN Rank Path, you only have one Pathway to go to earn the NiN Rank of Kame/Turtle!
+If you have completed the Knife Safety Path and NiN Rank Path, you have earned the Rank of Kame/Turtle!
+Congratulations!

 We will look for you sneaking down the next NiN Pathway!